Dhara-Ghediya/IELTS_eLearning_frontend/README.md

 ```
     pip install -r requirement.txt
 ```
-- now run project on port 5000
+- now run a project on port 5000
 ```
     python manage.py runserver 5000
 ```

 ## Note
-if you are changing backend server port or it address than in
+if you are changing a backend server port or its address than in

 IELTS_eLearning_frontend